 As you can tell, there's

-to be learned when taking up this sport.
+a lot of terminology to be learned when taking up this sport.
 And “Shiver me timbers”?
 When sailing at maximum speed the masts of wooden ships vibrate like a tuning fork.
 You'd be quite amazed at the number of commonly used phrases derived from nautical use.